 You know, crisis is a revealer.
 We can coast along through life, but when a crisis hits, it reveals the truth about us--what we're living for, and who we're trusting in.
 That's exactly what we see in Esther 4.
 In Esther 4 we see three responses to a crisis.
-Let's look at the responses, and then consider some lessons.
+Let's look at the responses, and then consider some lessons, a primary one, the importance of learning to see God in the crisis.

-I. Here's how Mordecai responded (1-2).
+I. Mordecai's response to the crisis (1-2)